 SatNav – OS: SJ939778, Postcode: SK10 5PY, ///tissue.cobbled.waxer

-We look forward to the Church House re-opening after the Covid-19 shutdown with new tenants, Traci & Dave Herbert (lately from the Crown Inn).
+The Church House re-opened in July 2020, after the first Covid-19 shutdown, with new tenants, Traci & Dave Herbert (previously from the now closed Crown Inn).
 You can be assured of a great welcome, good beer and wonderful food in a lovely old pub.

 |Address:||Church Street, Bollington, Macclesfield, SK10 5PY|